Who we are

-- The LMC is an independent self-financing body with statutory functions.
+- The LMC is an independent self-financing body.
 It is not a trade union.
 This is the role of the BMA.
 The LMC functions as a trade association.

 - The LMC is funded by contributions from GP Practices in a contract with the NHS to provide General Medical Services, Personal Medical Services or APM Services, and by practitioners registered with the LMC as non-contracted GPs, such as non-principals.
 In addition, GPs are asked to pay a levy, which is used to finance the LMC’s contribution to the national GP Defence Fund.

 - The LMC shares the desire of anyone who wishes to ensure a high quality service is delivered to patients within the resources available to GPs.
 Our core values are:

 - Avon LMC’s commitment to General Practice is at the forefront of all the organisation’s actions

 - This commitment is demonstrated in all the services that we provide to our Practices

 - Each individual is committed to serving the General Practice community